katersonnbert/gitnotes/git.md

         git commit --amend				// add changes to last commit

-## creating an intermediate branch and subsequent pull request with these changes only
+## Creating an intermediate branch and subsequent pull request with these changes only
 - start

 	    git checkout -b [newbranch]	// ... create new branch